hugofloresgarcia/miid/README.md

 generate experiment configs

-`python3 week3/generate_experiments.py -o week3/experiments/my_experiments`
+`python3 week3/generate_experiments.py -o week3/experiments/MY_EXPERIMENT`

 feel free to change generate_experiments.py to run more or fewer experiments

 now, run the experiments

-`python3 week3.py -p week3/experiments/my_experiments`
+`python3 week3.py -p week3/experiments/MY_EXPERIMENT`

-after the experiments are done, a table comparing all of the experiments will be available at `week3/experiments/my_experiments/output.csv`
+after the experiments are done, a table comparing all of the experiments will be available at `week3/experiments/MY_EXPERIMENT/output.csv`

-individual results for each experiment are stored in `week3/experiments`